HrishiCoolkarni/TRINIT_QUEENBEES_DE/README.md

 that counts in the following order and then repeats:
 8, 11, 5, 1, 2, 7, 0, 4, 3, 9, 10, 6 <br>

-Truth Table for Pseudo-Noise Sequence:
+Truth Table for Pseudo-Noise Sequence:<br>
 ![truthTable](https://github.com/HrishiCoolkarni/TRINIT_QUEENBEES_DE/blob/main/PN_seq_truthTable.png)<br>

 The logisim circuit:<br>